gnosis/dx-examples-liquidity-bots/README.md

 For aditional information and for reference, check out the following
 repositories:

-* [Gnosis Blog](https://blog.gnosis.pm/tagged/dutchx): Learn about Dutch X in Gnosis Blog, were you will find a series of posts about it.
+* [Gnosis Blog](https://blog.gnosis.pm/tagged/dutchx): Learn about DutchX in Gnosis Blog, were you will find a series of posts about it.
 * [Github: dx-examples-api](https://github.com/gnosis/dx-examples-api):
-Example project and documentation on how to use the Dutch X API.
+Example project and documentation on how to use the DutchX API.
 * [Github: dx-contracts](https://github.com/gnosis/dx-contracts): Smart
 contracts of the Duch X
 * [Github: dx-services](https://github.com/gnosis/dx-services): Services,
 repositories and bots to interact with DX.
 * [Github: dx-react](https://github.com/gnosis/dx-react): Front end web
-application for the Dutch X seller interface
+application for the DutchX seller interface

 # Run the bots
 **Create the running script**: